Tuskegee Airmen: Postwar

 In 2019, Lt.
 Col. Robert J. Friend, one of 12 remaining Tuskegee Airmen at the time, died on 21 June in Long Beach at the age of 99.
 He had flown 142 combat missions in World War II.
 A public viewing and memorial was held at the Palm Springs Air Museum on 6 July.
 He had spoken about his experiences in many different events before to his death, such as in John Murdy Elementary School's "The Gratitude Project" in Garden Grove.

 On January 16, 2022, Brigadier General Charles McGee died in his sleep at the age of 102.
 His 30-year military career included 409 combat missions in World War II, the Korean War, and Vietnam War.

+On February 2, 2025, Lt Col. Harry Stewart Jr. died, thus leaving Lt.
+Col. George Hardy as the last surviving member of the original 355 Tuskegee Airmen who served in World War II.
+Hardy died at age 100 in September 2025.
+James H. Harvey, III, who did not serve in combat during World War II but who did later manage to be a member of the USAF's inaugural "Top Gun" team in 1949 and serve in combat missions in the Korean War, lives as well, as does Lt.
+Eugene J. Robertson, who also did not serve in World War II combat missions.
+James Clayton Flowers, Thomas Franklin Vaughns and Lt.
+Col. Enoch "Woody" Woodhouse are also alive.